 Thuringia has a very diverse startup ecosystem with a fertile ground for young entrepreneurs to push forward their ideas.
 Unique is the concentration of creative forces rooted in the Bauhaus tradition in Weimar and the high-tech industries especially clustered around the universities and research institutes in Jena, Ilmenau and beyond.
-Although Thuringia is a quite small federal state, its startups are regularly very successful in startup competitions around Germany and establish as solid cornerstone of the corporate landscape.
+Although Thuringia is a quite small federal state, its startups are regularly very successful in startup competitions around Germany and establish a solid cornerstone of the corporate landscape.

-The main metropolitan areas are mainly along the auto route A4 and railway line – starting from the West with Eisenach as the main automotive location, going through Erfurt as the main capital, Weimar, Jena and finally Gera.
+The main metropolitan areas are mainly along the autoroute A4 and railway line – starting from the West with Eisenach as the main automotive location, going through Erfurt as the main capital, Weimar, Jena and finally Gera.
 But also beyond this central city chain, cities like Ilmenau offer important research clusters for startups.
 The Thuringian cities are located in 1 to max 3 hr. radius from cities like Frankfurt, Berlin, Leipzig, Dresden or Nürnberg.

 Sectoral Focus of the Startup Ecosystem

-Thuringia offers a diverse ecosystem of startups from IT, high-tech industries like optics/photonics or life sciences in Eastern Thuringia, applied engineering in south and eastern part and a strong media and creative scene in central Thuringia.
+Thuringia offers a diverse ecosystem of startups from IT, high-tech industries like optics/photonics or life sciences in Eastern Thuringia, applied engineering in the southern and eastern part and a strong media and creative scene in central Thuringia.
 The mainly reflect the research and industrial focus of their geographical locations and support a steady rejuvenation.
 Startups in Thuringia are mainly active in the B2B sector.

 Local Financing Landscape/Presence of VCs

-The beteiligungsmanagement thüringen GmbH (bm-t) is the second strongest VC player that is publicly funded on federal level in Germany.
+The beteiligungsmanagement thüringen GmbH (bm-t) is the second strongest VC player that is publicly funded on a federal level in Germany.
 Each year the Investor Days in Erfurt are in focus of VCs from all over Germany and give startups a perfect platform to pitch on the stage and talk to investors.
-Also several local initiatives of university campuses are perfect to meet investors, e.g. like the VC campus in Ilmenau.
+Also, several local initiatives of university campuses are perfect to meet investors, e.g. like the VC campus in Ilmenau.
 The business angel scene is not as strong as in other federal states but for smaller ventures a perfect match.